armanhajizadeh/Rapid-Information-Retrieval-from-DNA-Storage-/README.md

 <h1><img src="https://github.com/armanhajizadeh/Rapid-Information-Retrieval-from-DNA-Storage-/blob/main/Organdretrival-1.png"
 ></h1>

-You can go ahead and access the programming I shared in this repository if you like.
+You can access the programming I shared in this repository if you like.
 In the next step, I would like to try CNN Image Retrieval in PyTorch for training and evaluating CNNs for Image Retrieval in PyTorch, inspired by Filip Radenovic working at MetaAI.